populus89/DigitigradeSetup/README.md

 REQUIREMENTS

-You need to add plantigrade bones to your avatar in 3D software, such as Blender.

 Your avatar needs to have it's bones named appropriately.
 Left and right bones will need prefixes like _l or .r to be found.